 Listen to them pop faster and faster

-When they slow way down, turn off the fire and take the pot off of the heat, take of the top and put the kernels in a big bowl.
+When they slow way down, turn off the fire and take the pot off of the heat, take off the top and put the kernels in a big bowl.
 Sprinkle with salt and drizzle or smother with melted butter.
-It’s fun and better to have left over kernels rather to go too long and have some burnt popcorn.
+It’s fun and better to have leftover kernels rather go too long and have some burnt popcorn.
 It stinks for hours.
 Trust me.

-Do me a favor, don’t even think about microwave popcorn– whether it’s “ all natural” (yeah, right) or not.
-I’m talking a bag of kernels, a pot, some oil and some salt.
+Do me a favor, don’t even think about microwave popcorn– whether it’s “ all-natural” (yeah, right) or not.
+I’m talking about a bag of kernels, a pot, some oil, and some salt.
 Well, maybe a little bit of butter too.